Nafees10/qui/docs/qcontainer.md

 * `QWidget widget` _setter/getter_ - the child widget
 * `uint scrollX` _setter/getter_ - how many rows scrolled out of view
 * `uint scrollY` _setter/getter_ - how many columns scrolled out of view
+* `uint scrollbarVisibleForMsecs` _setter/getter_ - how many milliseconds the
+	scrollbar is visible for, after scrolling

 ## Events